usubram/slack-quick-bots/README.md

 ## [Response type](https://github.com/usubram/slack-quick-bots-reference/blob/master/index.js#L100)

 Library support wide range of response type.
 You can stream file of any type for a DATA command.
 The below sample is to generate a graph in realtime.
-Make sure you have gnuplot for graph.
+Make sure you have [gnuplot](http://www.gnuplot.info/download.html) for graphs for time series data.

 ```javascript
 responseType: {